on Insurance Bad Faith and Personal Injury Matters

 Estate planning can help you avoid the time and expense of probate or guardianships.
 There are several different kinds of documents that may need to be prepared in the course of estate planning, including wills, trusts, durable powers of attorney, and advance care directives.
 Wills, for example, allow a testator to name a personal representative for their estate and provide for a spouse, children, pets, and any other loved ones.
 In addition to estate planning, we provide legal representation to executors of wills when family members die, and we can help with various aspects of settling an estate.
 Our firm also handles probate litigation, such as will contests, breach of fiduciary duty claims, fraud claims, and appeals.Consult an Oklahoma City Attorney for Guidance on Your Legal Options

 Regardless of the legal matter confronting you, it can be crucial to obtain knowledgeable counsel and representation.
 Our clients can expect an ally upon whom they can rely with complete confidence and trust.
-Call Shelton & Walkley Law Group at (405) 605-8800 or use our online form if you need a personal injury lawyer in Oklahoma City or assistance with other civil matters, ranging from divorce to property transactions.
+Call Shelton & Walkley Law Group at (405) 605-8800 or use our online form if you need a trial lawyer in Oklahoma City or assistance with complex civil litigation.
 We can devise a strategy tailored to your needs.